Mapping Semantic & Syntactic Relationships with Geometric Rotation: Discussion Future Work

-Our findings demonstrate that meaningful semantic operations can be recovered as geometric transformations in modern language model representations.
-RISE successfully identifies consistent geometric structure for discourse-level semantic changes, primarily for text-embedding-3-large and negation in multilingual settings.
-These findings provide positive results for extending the interpretable geometry of early word embeddings to contemporary embeddings in high dimensional spaces.
+Our findings demonstrate that meaningful semantic-syntactic operations can be recovered as geometric transformations in modern language model representations.
+RISE successfully identifies consistent geometric structure for discourse-level semantic-syntactic changes, primarily for text-embedding-3-large and negation in multilingual settings.
+The results demonstrating spherical methods, RISE and MDV, out perform linear methods, Procrustes alignment, provide positive results for extending the LRH to spherical spaces.

 Evaluation benchmarks (Table \ref{tab:master_validation}) reveal task-dependent effectiveness.
-RISE achieves near-perfect performance on syntactic acceptability (BLIMP: 0.93-0.96) but only moderate performance on semantic similarity (SICK: 0.62-0.74), suggesting better alignment with grammatical rather than semantic transformations.
-Section 6.1 shows that negation and conditionality are the most generalizable discourse-level, semantic changes captured by RISE and best applied cross-lingually in text-embedding-3-large.
-Together these results support that RISE is most successful at identifying semantic transformation with distinct grammatical factors, but more work is needed to justify semantic transformations in multilingual models are universal geometric operations.
+RISE achieves near-perfect performance on syntactic acceptability (BLiMP: 0.93-0.96) but only moderate performance on semantic similarity (SICK: 0.62-0.74), suggesting better alignment with grammatical rather than semantic transformations.
+Section 6.1 shows that negation and conditionality are the most generalizable discourse-level, semantic-syntactic changes captured by RISE and best applied cross-lingually in text-embedding-3-large.
+Our cross-model transfer experiments expose an English-centric bias, with English achieving 20\% higher transfer scores than languages like Zulu.
+This English-centric bias persists across all semantic transformations, indicating that current multilingual models encode geometric structures that prioritize English.
+Future work should focus on developing more equitable multilingual representations and investigating which language-specific geometric structures are an inherent feature of the models.